royal32/owml-test/Readme.md

 If you want to keep mod data intact but still play without mods, verifying the game files is enough.
 Just make sure to run the game through Steam/Epic, *not* OWML.Launcher.exe.

+This mod is especially cool when you reach the giant owl monster at the end and the sun explodes.

 ## For modders

 [Read the OWML docs to learn how to use it](https://owml.outerwildsmods.com/).
 Refer to the sample mods in the source code for examples.
 These mods are not included in releases.